 Following that, I was staff writer and editor for vineSwinger.com, a website featuring all things wine, cheese, and chocolate…from a young, hip, perspective.
 We had some amazing wine and food tastings in evening vineyards, on shady summer decks, and around bonfires.
 Good times!

 These days, I live near Puget Sound, in Washington state.
 Here, it’s the Pacific Northwest’s bounty that inspires.
-Apples, berries, asparagus, tomatoes, greens, winter squash, salmon, and shellfish, all grace our table, and local farmer’s markets influence our choices.
+Apples, berries, asparagus, tomatoes, greens, winter squash, salmon, and shellfish, all grace my table, and local farmer’s markets influence my choices.

 So although my life has sometimes lead me in other directions, food, wine, and writing have been constants.
 I think that first of all, food should deeply nourish us with enticing flavors and the types of flavors only fresh and organic ingredients can provide.
 But I also believe that good food is about the experience: meals shared with friends and family with visually appealing presentations, filling our senses with happy delight.
 That is true nourishment.

 Please stop by again, and thanks so much for visiting…